 Please note that the Archdeacon has authority to require an inspection where one has not been carried out within the specified time period, under section 47 of the Ecclesiastical Jurisdiction and Care of Churches Measure 2018.

-The procedure relating to QIs has changed, with the coming into effect of the Church of England (Miscellaneous Provisions) Measure 2020 on 1st September 2020.
+The procedure relating to QIs has changed, with the coming into effect of the Church of England (Miscellaneous Provisions) Measure 2020 in September 2020.
 This legislation amends section 45 of the Ecclesiastical Jurisdiction and Care of Churches Measure 2018, which governs the inspection of ecclesiastical buildings.

 Key changes are that a PCC is no longer required to: